emasdev/html-capstone/README.md

 ![screenshot](./app_screenshot.png)

-This project was made escencially using bootstrap, but there are also some parts with plain CSS for demonstrate same behaviors as bootstrap offers but using just flex and grid.
+This project was made essentially using bootstrap, but there are also some parts with plain CSS to demonstrate the same behaviors as bootstrap offers but using just flex and grid.

 ## Built With